openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 wired network interface cards (NICs) communicate using Ethernet.

 In the `OSI model`_ of networking protocols, Ethernet occupies the second layer, which is known as the data link layer.
-When discussing Ethernet, you'll often hear terms such as *local network*, *layer 2*, *L2*, *link layer* and *data link layer*.
+When discussing Ethernet, you will often hear terms such as *local network*, *layer 2*, *L2*, *link layer* and *data link layer*.